DEAL OR NO DEAL · 2024

 Metrics

-Validated by a 30-player moderated usability session I designed and led internally with engineering support and by live operator data post-launch.
+Validated by a 30-participant moderated usability session I designed and led internally, and by post-launch analytics.

 33%